sunpia/docker-deliver/example/Readme.md

 | Separate Image Delivery |  1.8 GB    |  3.0 GB    |  1.8 GB    |   1.8 GB       |  **8.4 GB**|
 | Conda Pack Tarballs     |  1.8 GB    |  2.7 GB    |  1.8 GB    |   1.8 GB       |  **8.1 GB**|

+> **Note:** The benchmarks and results above are based on tests performed on a Linux platform.
+Results may vary on Windows due to differences in filesystem handling, image layer storage, and Docker implementation.

 ### Key Benefits
 **Consistent Runtime Environment:** By delivering the exact same Docker images, you can reliably reproduce the runtime environment on any host PC, ensuring your production and test environments are identical.